Breast Cancer Surgery

 to remove the entire breast or breast-conserving surgery (lumpectomy)

-done at the time of surgery or later.
+the time of surgery or later.

 Doctors evaluate a number of factors to determine what type of surgery